 In a cylindrical-polar system, the X and Y direction sizes are set as follows:

 |Any geometry with file name starting 'POL' (all the default geometries)||dq radians||dr metres|

 |All others||dx metres||dy metres|

-The effect of this is that default geometries, such as POLCUB.DAT, will bend to follow the grid, whereas non-default geometries, such as WEDGE1.DAT will retain their correct shape.
+The effect of this is that default geometries, such as POLCUB.DAT, will bend to follow the grid, whereas non-default geometries, such as WEDGE1.DAT or any CAD geometry will retain their correct shape.

 IMAGE: Default and non-default geometries in a polar grid